Trump plans to collect DNA from nearly a million immigrants despite charges it violates privacy

 A serial killer

 To support its argument that immigrant DNA collection will help fight crime, the Justice Department's proposal highlights the case of Raphael Resendez-Ramirez, a notorious serial killer.
-Resendez-Ramirez was deported from the United States to his home in Mexico eight times before he was place on the FBI's "10 Most Wanted" list in connection with multiple murders.
+Resendez-Ramirez was deported from the United States to his home in Mexico eight times before he was placed on the FBI's "Ten Most Wanted" list in connection with multiple murders.

 Resendez-Ramirez eventually turned himself in to U.S. authorities in July 1999 at a border crossing in El Paso after his family urged him to give up.